nitaccc/ece595_project/README.md

 ## genKey.py
 It is used to generate public keys for the DRE machine.
+ #### key_generation_modify()
+ - use El Gamal Encryption Scheme
+ - I have not tried this one on voting.py yet.
+ - Might change to this function when completing verify phase.

 ## voting.py
 1. It creates a Merkle Tree from the file **hashList.txt** generated from **genHashID.py**.